English to Persian video translator online | AI tool | HeyGen

 Is Persian the same as Farsi in translation tools?

 Persian and Farsi refer to the same language in most translation tools.
-You may see “Persian” or “Farsi” used interchangeably, but the output is aimed at the same audience.
+You may see “Persian” or “Farsi” used interchangeably, but the output targets the same audience.

 Translate videos into 175+ languages